 Weiss joined the club on a one-year deal and performed well despite their relegation, scoring four goals and registering five assists across his 22 appearances.

-The Slovakian went from Pescara to Olympiacos where he won the Greek Superleague title and since 2014 he’s played in Qatar, first for Lekhwiya and now for Al-Gharafa.
+The Slovakian went from Pescara to Olympiacos where he won the Greek Superleague title before moving to Qatar, first playing for Lekhwiya and then for Al-Gharafa.
 He returned to Europe in February 2020, joining Slovan Bratislava in his native Slovakia.

 Joined from: Atletico Nacional

 Career path: Envigado, Atletico Nacional, Pescara, Porto, Rennes (loan), Independiente Medellin (loan), River Plate (loan), River Plate, Shenzhen F.C